pyriemann.clustering.Potato

 predndarray of bool, shape (n_matrices,)

-The artefact detection: True if the matrix is clean, and False if the matrix contain an artefact.
+The artifact detection: True if the matrix is clean, and False if the matrix contains an artifact.

 predict_proba(X)